 Protecting your child and others from further abuse

-We do recommend informing the police or local authority, because what you know will add to anything else they already know about the individuals concerned and will help to protect both your child and others.
+Reporting abuse will add to anything the police already know about the abuser and will hopefully help to protect both your child and others.

-Technical moderation packages have their place when looking at limiting ‘adult’ content, but overall, open regular dialogue is the most important thing.
+Parental controls.
+These are extremely important for limiting ‘adult’ content, but overall, open talking often is the most important thing.

-Remember, once your child discloses abuse to you it is likely that both you, and your child will need ongoing support.
+Remember, once your child tells you about abuse it is likely that both you, and your child will benefit from ongoing support.